Essay on Common Time

 Year A Old Testament Lesson, in which I include reflection on the psalm, begins with Genesis 6, then Exodus, then Deuteronomy, then Joshua, and ends with Judges; the Epistle Lesson begins with Romans, then Philippians, and ends with Thessalonians; and the Gospel Lesson is from Matthew.

-Year B Old Testament lessons, in which I include reflection on the psalms, focus on King David, King Solomon, Song of Solomon, Proverbs, Esther, Job, Ruth, and ends with I Samuel; the Epistle Lesson starts with II Corinthians, then Ephesians, then James, and concluding with Hebrews; the Gospel Lesson starts with Mark and moves to John 6, and then returns to Mark 7 and following.
+Year B Old Testament lessons, in which I include reflection on the psalms, focus on King David and King Solomon in the books of Samuel and Kings, Song of Solomon, Proverbs, Esther, Job, Ruth, and ends with the story of Hannah the birth of Samuel in I Samuel; the Epistle Lesson starts with II Corinthians, then Ephesians, then James, and concluding with Hebrews; the Gospel Lesson starts with Mark and moves to John 6, and then returns to Mark 7 and following.

 Year C Old Testament lessons, in which I include reflection on the psalms, begin with Elijah in I Kings, then II Kings, then Amos, then Hosea, then Isaiah, then Jeremiah, then Lamentations, then Joel, then Habakkuk, then Haggai, and ends with Isaiah; the Epistle Lesson begins with Galatians, then Colossians, then Hebrews 11-13, then Philemon, then Pastoral Epistles, concluding with II Thessalonians, and the Gospel Lesson is from Luke.